Puzzling the 120-cell: Combinatorics of the --cell

+We now consider how the remaining $100$ cells are distributed among the five outer and five inner rings.
 For any great circle $C$ and any great sphere $S \subset S^3$ the intersection $C \cap S$ is either two antipodal points, or all of $C$.
 When $S$ is round, but not great, $C \cap S$ is zero, one, or two points.
-As noted immediately after \refeqn{Param} the elements of $R = \group{q}$ lie on a great circle through the identity.
+As noted immediately after \refeqn{Param} the elements of $R = \subgp{q}$ lie on a great circle through the identity.
 Since the right action of $S^3$ on itself is via isometry, the right cosets $R \cdot p$ also lie on great circles.
 Since these great circles are disjoint, deduce $R^\eq$ is the only one of them contained in the equatorial sphere.
-The remainder meet the equatorial sphere in at most two points.
+The remaining cosets meet the equatorial sphere in either zero elements or two, antipodal, elements.

-By counting intersections, deduce the inner and outer rings meet each of the temperate and the equatorial spheres in exactly two elements.
+Since there are twenty cells left in the equatorial sphere, deduce that each inner ring, and each outer ring, contains exactly two equatorial cells.
+This finishes the row labelled $\pi/2$ in the table.
+The same counting argument applies to the rows labelled $\pi/3$ and $2\pi/3$.
 This accounts for six elements of each ring; we must pin down the remaining four.